benmneb/duck.ai/README.md

 1. Build the project: `pnpm tauri build` (see https://tauri.app/distribute/ for more)
 1. Move the built application to your preferred location
 1. Profit.

+## License

+Copyright © benmneb

+This work is free.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.

+See http://www.wtfpl.net/ for more details.